NeonVulture/Learning_Boards/CD4543_BCD_7-Segment_Display_Driver/Readme.md

 #### A learning board to teach

+Features:
++ Board can be set to drive both common cathode and common anode displays.

 Component List:
 + 1x Single Digit 7-Segment Display (Common Cathode or Common Anode)
 + 7x 220 - 470 Ohm Resistors